Updated - April 25, 2022

 Otherwise, the plan does not cover eye exams.
 The provincial health plan does include coverage for select eye tests.
 Tests include the Full Threshold Visual Fields Test, the Dilated Fundus Examination, and the Tonometry Test.

 Under this provincial healthcare plan, you can see a chiropractor seven times per calendar year.
+The covered chiropractic services adjustments of the pelvis and extremities and spinal column.

 Manitoba Health insures select dental procedures, but only when hospitalization is necessary.